 Parse - To construct an Infoset from the data stream representation of the data, based on its DFDL format description.

-Potentially Represented - An element declaration in the schema describes a potentially represented item if that element declaration does not have a dfdl:inputValueCalc property.
-Whether the element declaration describes an occurrence that is actually represented or not depends on whether the element declaration is for an optional element, and whether the element has a corresponding value in the augmented Infoset.

 Physical Layer - A DFDL Schema adds DFDL annotations onto an XSD language schema.
 The annotations describe the physical representation or physical layer of the data.
 The physical layer of a DFDL schema describes the representation in the data stream.

 Point of Uncertainty - A point of uncertainty occurs in the data stream when there is more than one schema component that might occur based on parsing up to that point.
 These arise from the xs:choice model group, use of optional and array elements with varying numbers of occurrences, use of unordered sequences, and use of sequences with floating elements.